jasonwaters/aep-edge-samples/target-offers-client-side/README.md

 ```

 3. Alloy renders page load Visual Experience Composer (VEC) offers automatically because the `renderDecisions` flag is set to true.
-4. Form-based JSON offers are used in the sample implementation's [`applyPersonalization`](./public/script.js) method to update the DOM based on the offer.
+4. Form-based JSON offers are manually applied by the sample implementation code (in the [`applyPersonalization`](./public/script.js) method) to update the DOM based on the offer.
-5. For form-based activities, display events must manually be sent in the implementation to indicate when the mbox offer has been displayed.
+5. For form-based activities, display events must manually be sent to indicate when the offer has been displayed.
 This is done via the `sendEvent` command.

 ```javascript
 function sendDisplayEvent(decision) {